WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

   any integer values are coded as variable length integers similar to how this is done in CBOR.

+# Architecture

+TODO Show three clients, SFU, controller

+TODO Simplified version 2 clients, TURN,  controller , now SFU

+# Goals

+* Better connectivity

+* Design for SFU ( Switch Forwarding Units)

+* Designed for client serverr with server based controll of clients

+* Faster setup

+* Plugable congestion controll

+* much much simpler

+* end to end security

+* remove ability to use STUN / TURN in DDOS reflection attacks

+* ability for receiver of video to tell the sender about size changes of display window such that the sender can match

 # Connectivity Layer